junxit/us-congress-bills-110/metadata.md

 - 2007-10-25 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment and with an amended preamble.
 Without written report.
 - 2007-10-25 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment and with an amended preamble.
 Without written report.
 - 2007-10-25 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 445.
+- 2007-10-26 — Amendment SA 3471 agreed to in Senate by Unanimous Consent.
+- 2007-10-26 — Amendment SA 3471 proposed by Senator Reid for Senator Coleman. (consideration: CR S13495; text: CR S13495) To amend the title of the resolution.
+- 2007-10-26 — Measure laid before Senate by unanimous consent. (consideration: CR S13494-13495; text of measure as reported in Senate: CR S13494-13495)
+- 2007-10-26 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amendment to the Title and an amended preamble by Unanimous Consent.
+- 2007-10-26 — Resolution agreed to in Senate with an amendment and an amendment to the Title and an amended preamble by Unanimous Consent.
+- 2007-10-26 — Senate amendment agreed to: Amendment SA 3471 agreed to in Senate by Unanimous Consent.
+- 2007-10-26 — Senate amendment proposed (on the floor): Amendment SA 3471 proposed by Senator Reid for Senator Coleman.(consideration: CR S13495; text: CR S13495)
+- 2007-10-26 — Senate amendment submitted